pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 web, and mathematics as a larger issue.

 Why do I say this?
-Because anyone who has followed this area closely in the past decade (which, alas, is a handful of people) know that it's the MathML fanatics who insist that MathML must be impemented at all costs, actively damaging other approaches, even approaches with better results.
+Because anyone who has followed this area closely in the past decade (which, alas, is barely a handful of people) know that it's the MathML fanatics who insist that MathML must be impemented at all costs, actively damaging other approaches, even approaches with better results for users.

-To these people, MathML is more important than users, authors, and browsers.
+To these pursists, MathML is more important than users, authors, and browsers.

-As a result, projects that made actual progress (like MathJax, mathlive, hell even the idiots from KaTeX) are in danger of losing support from their communities because people are being told "you should use MathML".
+As a result, projects that made actual progress (like MathJax, mathlive, hell even the fools from KaTeX) are in danger of losing support from their communities because people are being told "you should use MathML".

 All the while, there's no indication that MathML development will speed up at all, even if Chrome ships the new, cut-down, incompatible spec.
 (Fun fact: Gecko removed perfectly functioning MathML 3 features.
-What kind of idiot breaks backwards compatibility on the web ffs?)
+What kind of idiot breaks backwards compatibility on the web FFS?
+MathML fanaticss, that's who.)

-So if you ever again dare complain about the lack of improvements, blame the MathML fanatics.
+So if you ever again dare complain about the lack of improvements in this space, blame the MathML fanatics.
 They are to blame.
-We could have made countless small improvements to the platform that would have benefited everyone if the MathML fanatics hadn't killed everything that didn't fall in line.
+We could have made countless small improvements to the platform that would have benefited everyone if the MathML fanatics hadn't killed everything that didn't suit them.

-Even more: MathML is being held back.
-There's so much useful print equation content (tikz!!!) to consider for XML workflows and extending MathML would be natural here.
-Instead, nothing.
+Reversely, MathML is being held back where it actually shines.
+There's so much useful print equation content (tikz alone) to consider for XML workflows and extending MathML would be natural here.
+Instead, those people get nothing (or worse).

 ## mathml future scenarios